When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 It shows well the benefits of flux core for outdoors.

 Video Credit: TheToolReview

 MIG vs Flux Core Other Considerations When Choosing Where To Weld

 Just because MIG welding is an indoor process this does not mean you do not need ventilation, whether MIG welding or flux core welding good ventilation is needed for the person welding.

-Because: MIG welding and dual shielded flux core welding uses gasses that could suffocate the welder if leaked, killing silently.
+Because: MIG welding and dual shielded flux core welding uses gasses that could suffocate you when leaked, killing silently.
 Good ventilation is a must.

 Flux core welding produces more smoke and fumes while welding and can make it difficult to see the weld puddle.

 And some of these fumes are noxious and shouldn’t be breathed in.